tusen-ai/naive-ui/src/transfer/demos/enUS/index.demo-entry.md

 <!--single-column-->

-Left, right, right, left...
-I'm a simple man, and I can play this all day.
+~~Left, right, right, left...
+I'm a simple man, and I can play this all day.~~

+Now, the transfer's style is simple and efficient.
+I can't continue to play.

 ## Demos